OpenLXP/openlxp-xds/README.md

     docker-compose up -d --build
     ```

-5. Once the server is up, go to the admin page:

-    http://localhost:8100/admin (replace localhost with server IP)

 ## 5. Configuration for XDS

 1. Navigate over to `http://localhost:8100/admin/` in your browser and login to the Django Admin page with the admin credentials set in your `.env` (`DJANGO_SUPERUSER_EMAIL` & `DJANGO_SUPERUSER_PASSWORD`)